 You don’t want your PICC Line to get wet.

-When a Hickman PICC Line gets wet, it allows for the spread of infection.
+When a Hickman line or a PICC Line gets wet, it allows for the spread of infection.
 Because your PICC is directly connected to your heart, infection that originates from your insertion site can quickly spread through the body.
 You want to take every precaution to keep your PICC Line dry.

 During my first shower, I made my own PICC Line shower cover out of a grocery bag.
 I was lucky to avoid getting it wet or infected on that first try, but I quickly learned that I needed to get some kind of PICC Line protector to relieve my stress and keep me safe.